 Specific learning activities include: (1) Participation in didactic seminars, which incorporate the APA ethics code and include discussion of common ethical dilemmas faced by psychologists; (2) Participation in didactics on ethics and professionalism throughout the year.
 These seminars provide clinical psychology interns with a) an understanding of the ethical issues and dilemmas they will be confronted with during their training and subsequent career, b) the intellectual tools for anticipating, identifying and resolving ethical issues and dilemmas and, c) a practical application of the APA's Code of Ethics and legal mandates set forth in state licensing laws and regulations for Psychologists.
-During the sessions, interns will actively engage in an open dialogue in which they will apply the principles, theories, concepts and mandates discussed in the readings to clinical cases; and (3) At each session, interns present cases from an Ethics Journal they maintain contemporaneously throughout the seminar.
+During the sessions, interns will actively engage in an open dialogue in which they will apply the principles, theories, concepts, and mandates discussed in the readings to clinical cases; and (3) At each session, interns present cases from an Ethics Journal they maintain contemporaneously throughout the seminar.

+- Ethics Journal: Each intern will be required to keep an Ethics Journal.
 The Ethics Journal consists of entries describing ethical issues or dilemmas that arise during clinical training, regardless of whether the issue(s) or dilemma is minor or emergent.
-The Ethics Journal is kept current and is brought to each session and maintained in a manner consistent with the APA Code of Ethics, particularly Standard 4 (Privacy and Confidentiality) and Standard 4.07 (Use of Confidential Information for Didactic or Other Purposes).

-Ethics Journal: Each intern will be required to keep an Ethics Journal.
-The Ethics Journal consists of entries describing ethical issues or dilemmas that arise during clinical training, regardless of whether the issue(s) or dilemma is minor or emergent.
-The Ethics Journal is to be kept current, brought to each session and maintained in a manner consistent with the APA Code of Ethics, particularly Standard 4 (Privacy and Confidentiality) and Standard 4.07 (Use of Confidential Information for Didactic or Other Purposes) and Pennsylvania law.
-The written ethical analysis and each entry of the Ethics Journal is to consist of the following minimum elements:

-- 1. A description of the context that gave rise to the ethical issue(s) or dilemma; for example, the client's diagnosis, psycho-social history, co-morbid conditions, coping skills, support system, results of assessment, prior hospitalization(s)/treatment(s), interactions with other providers, interactions with the intern (if it's an Ethics Journal case), etc. [This description should only provide information directly relevant to the identified ethical issue(s) or dilemma.] - 2.
-A statement specifically identifying the ethical issue(s) or dilemma.

-- 3. Actions that have already been taken in an attempt to address the ethical issue(s) or dilemma, if any. - 4.
+The Ethics Journal is to be kept current, brought to each group supervision session and didactic seminar, and maintained in a manner consistent with the APA Code of Ethics, particularly Standard 4 (Privacy and Confidentiality) and Standard 4.07 (Use of Confidential Information for Didactic or Other Purposes) and Pennsylvania law.
+The written ethical analysis and each entry of the Ethics Journal is to consist of the following minimum elements: - 1.
+A description of the context that gave rise to the ethical issue(s) or dilemma; for example, the client's diagnosis, psycho-social history, co-morbid conditions, coping skills, support system, results of assessment, prior hospitalization(s)/treatment(s), interactions with other providers, interactions with the intern (if it's an Ethics Journal case), etc. [This description should only provide information directly relevant to the identified ethical issue(s) or dilemma.] - 2.
+A statement specifically identifying the ethical issue(s) or dilemma. - 3.
+Actions that have already been taken in an attempt to address the ethical issue(s) or dilemma, if any. - 4.
 The relevant APA Code of Ethics' General Principles and Ethical Standards. - 5.
 The relevant legal mandates set forth in Pennsylvania's state licensing law and regulations, if any. - 6.
 If applicable, any additional information that should be obtained or clinical assessments/testing that should be performed that would provide a greater understanding or facilitate resolution of the ethical issue(s) or dilemma. - 7.
 Proposed actions to resolve the ethical issue(s) or dilemma.